matstc/whatsnext.info/content/meteor/for_experts.md

-[Kadira Academy](https://kadira.io/academy/) provides some tools to keep your app at full-speed
+[Kadira Academy](https://kadira.io/academy/) provides tools to monitor and optimize your app.